Ivan and Janice Stone Lectures

 A gift from the Ivan and Janice S. Stone estate makes this annual lecture possible and also helps make study abroad possible for students with financial need.

-2014 - Frederic Wehrey is a senior associate in the Middle East Program at the Carnegie Endowment for International Peace.
-He focuses on Gulf political and security affairs, Libya, and U.S. policy in the Middle East.
+2014 - Frederic Wehrey, Senior Associate, Middle East Program, Carnegie Endowment for International Peace.
+Research focus: Gulf political and security affairs, Libya, and U.S. policy in the Middle East.
+Lecture: "Sunni-Shia Identity Politics in the Gulf Region."

 2013 - Elizabeth Ransom, Associate Professor, the University of Richmond.
 Dr. Ransom's research interests are in the areas of international development and globalization, the sociology of agriculture and food, and social studies of science and technology.
 Lecture: “Feast and Famine: Inequalities in the Global Food System."